Efficient Methods for Non-stationary Online Learning: Interval Dynamic Regret Minimization

 \subsection{A Brief Review of Interval Dynamic Regret Minimization}

-\citet{AISTATS'20:Zhang} propose the AOA algorithm to optimize the interval dynamic regret and obtain a worst-case bound of $\sum_{t=r}^{s} f_t(\x_t) - \sum_{t=r}^{s} f_t(\u_t) \leq \O(\sqrt{\abs{I}(\log T + P_I)})$ for any interval $I = [r,s] \subseteq [T]$, where $P_I = \sum_{t=r+1}^s \norm{\u_t - \u_{t-1}}_2$ denotes the path-length.
-The overall structure of AOA aligns similarly to the adaptive algorithm framework described in Section~\ref{sec:efficient-adaptive-regret}, and the major difference is that AOA now employs Ader~\citep{NIPS'18:Zhang-Ader}, a two-layer structure algorithm, as the base-algorithm to minimize dynamic regret in a given interval.
-So the projection complexity of their method is $\O( \log^2 T)$ as each base-learner requires $\O(\log T)$ projections and AOA employs $\O(\log T)$ many of them.
+\citet{AISTATS'20:Zhang} propose the AOA algorithm to optimize the interval dynamic regret and obtain a worst-case bound of $\sum_{t=r}^{s} f_t(\x_t) - \sum_{t=r}^{s} f_t(\u_t) \leq \O(\sqrt{\abs{I}(\log T + P_I)})$ for any interval $I = [r,s] \subseteq [T]$, where $P_I = \sum_{t=r+1}^s \norm{\u_t - \u_{t-1}}_2$ denotes the path length.
+The overall structure of AOA is similar to the adaptive algorithm framework described in Section~\ref{sec:efficient-adaptive-regret}.
+The major difference is that AOA uses Ader~\citep{NIPS'18:Zhang-Ader}, a two-layer structure algorithm, as the base algorithm to minimize dynamic regret over a given interval.
+As a result, the projection complexity of their method is $\O(\log^2 T)$, since each base-learner requires $\O(\log T)$ projections, and AOA employs $\O(\log T)$ such base-learners.

 \citet{ICML'20:Ashok} achieves an $\Ot(\sqrt{\abs{I}(1 + P_I)})$ interval dynamic regret through a fundamentally different framework based on parameter-free online learning, where $\Ot(\cdot)$ hides the polynomial dependence on $\log T$ factors.
 In fact, \citet{ICML'20:Ashok} derives a \emph{gradient-norm bound} (scaling with $\sum_{t \in I} \norm{\nabla f_t(\x_t)}^2$) for interval dynamic regret, which can be easily converted into a small-loss bound (scaling with $\sum_{t \in I} f_t(\u_t)$) when the online functions are non-negative and smooth.
 However, we note that, even in this case, their small-loss bound is not favorable enough, as the regret guarantee is not \emph{fully} problem-dependent --- it still exhibits polynomial dependence on $\log T$ terms.